mklindtner/dtu-softwareTech/1sem/operationsystems/readme.md

 Commonly a shell sends the input of a user to the stdin, and the output it generates/receives to the shell viewed by the user.

 ### System Calls: <br />
-When the user program (C file in this case) wishes to provide an action, reserved for the OS, it can perform a system call.
+When the user program (C file in this case) wishes to provide an action reserved for the OS, it can perform a system call.
-This means the mode within the OS is changed to kernel mode, allowing for unrestricted access to the kernel.
+Firstly, the original user program yields control to the trap handler.
-It also creates an OS interrupt through the trap handler.
-The original user program yields control to the trap handler.
+Which creates a OS interrupt through the trap handler, the mode within the OS is changed to kernel mode, allowing for unrestricted access to the kernel.
-The trap handler is responsible for making the system call, once finished, the mode is changed back to user mode and the trap handler returns control to the user program.
+The trap handler is responsible for making the system call specified by the User, once finished, the mode is then changed back to user mode and the trap handler returns control to the user program.

 ### Background Program Execution: <br />
 A process is a Job(task) that looks to perform a series of actions, called instructions, with a specific goal in mind.